noufpy/Tea-Party-Sample/README.md

 A user approached our window and activated a touch sensor that would then send a value to Arduino.
 This value was also sent  to the Unity game in order to activate a certain animation.
 Based on what value the user received, each animation would be different.

+This repository is a sample of the code that was written to control each scene change.

 ### Tools Used
 Unity, Mixamo, Arduino, Serial (OSC Connection)